huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/patient-dashboard.md

 # Patient dashboard
 **User**: Admin; Deployment staff; Organisation staff

-The Patient Dashboard displays all the data points collected for a specific patient via the Huma App via tracking data points, symptoms or answering questionnaires.
-Clinicians can track the data and compare it next to other data to get a global understanding of how their patient is doing.
+The Patient Dashboard displays all the data points collected for a specific patient via tracking data points, symptoms or answering questionnaires in the Huma App.
+Care teams can track patient vitals and compare it next to other data to get a global understanding of how their patient is doing.
 ## How it works​
 From the **Patient List** click on the patient to see their dashboard.
 The dashboard is represented by the graph icon on the left side menu.